 Carnation

 Carnation Detailed Encyclopedia Introduction

-Carnation is a classic cut flower with frilled petals and a spicy fragrance, popular for bouquets.
+Carnations are classic cut flowers with ruffled petals and spicy fragrance, popular in bouquets.

+Carnation